dutinfo-projets4/documentation/source/index.html.md

 content    | Encrypted content of the element

 ## Deleting an element
+> Returns

+> 404 - Can't find an element with this ID

+> 410 - Successfully deleted

 This one deletes an element WITHOUT ASKING CONFIRMATION, that's the client's role.